CutTheCrapTech/email-gateway-cloudflare/packages/browser-extensions/README.md

 ### Before submitting:

-1. Ensure all tests pass: `pnpm test`
+Ensure all tests pass using: `pnpm run validate`
-2. Run type checking: `pnpm run type-check`
-3. Format code: `pnpm run format`
-4. Fix any linting issues: `pnpm run lint:fix`
-5. Test the build: `pnpm run build`